OmarJuarezG/PostgreSQL-R/README.md

 ```
 ![Query output](/AnswerQuestion7.PNG)

-8. How many loses or replacement cost the company is incurring by clients that are not returning the rented films?
-Hint: rental_duration gives the number of days the film can be rented.
+**Question 7:** How many loses or replacement cost the company is incurring by clients that are not returning the rented films?

 ```sql
 SELECT
 	SUM(film.replacement_cost) AS incurring_costs